And Then There Were Fewer: Plot

-Joe reawakens and has everyone travel as one group and search everyone's rooms.
-Eventually, they locate the bloodstained award and Priscilla's dead body in Tom Tucker's guest room.
-Tom is thus believed as the killer and is chased and caught by Peter, Joe, Carl, Dr. Hartman, Quagmire, Seamus, and Mayor Adam West.
+Back with the other guests, Consuela points out that the Golden Globe Award is missing.
+Everyone decides to travel as one group and search everyone's rooms.
+Eventually, Meg locates the bloodstained Golden Globe Award underneath Tom Tucker's bed.
+Tom defends himself and suggests that Priscilla planted it there, but they then discover her dead body in a ceiling vent of the room.
+Tom is thus believed to be the killer and is chased and caught by Peter, Joe, Carl, Dr. Hartman, Quagmire, Seamus, and Mayor Adam West.

 The next morning, Tom is arrested, and the guests prepare to leave.
-Lois goes to talk to Tom's co-anchor, Diane Simmons, only to intuitively realize Diane is the true murderer when Diane shows a dress for her solo debut on the news, even though Diane could not have known that Tom would be recently leaving.
-Diane reveals that she had secretly dated James until he dumped her on her 40th birthday, around which Tom arranged for her to be replaced by a younger woman as co-anchor.
+Lois goes to talk to Tom's co-anchor, Diane Simmons, only to intuitively realize Diane is the true murderer when Diane shows her a dress for her solo debut on the news, even though Diane could not have known that Tom would soon be leaving.
+Exposed, Diane holds Lois at gunpoint and reveals that she had secretly dated James until he dumped her on her 40th birthday, around which Tom arranged for her to be replaced by a younger woman as co-anchor.

-Seeking revenge, Diane bribed Priscilla, a station intern, to make James become a born-again Christian and throw the dinner party so she could murder James and frame Tom for the crime.
-Her plan went awry upon Stephanie's accidental death, forcing Diane to kill Priscilla, Muriel, and Derek at convenient opportunities - Priscilla and Muriel saw Diane tampering with the evidence, and Derek was killed to prevent the police from arriving early.
-Diane also admits that the mysterious disappearance of Stephanie's body was the only detail she was clueless about; a cutaway reveals that her body was stolen by Quagmire for necrophiliac purposes.
+Seeking retribution against both James and Tom, Diane bribed Priscilla, who was revealed to be a station intern, to have James become a born-again Christian and throw the dinner party so she could murder James and set Tom up for the crime.
+Her plot went awry upon Stephanie's accidental death, forcing Diane to stab James following the power outage, and later Priscilla and Muriel when they saw Diane tampering with the evidence, and Derek was killed to prevent the first responders from arriving early.
+Diane admits that the mysterious disappearance of Stephanie's body was the only detail she was clueless about; a cutaway reveals that her body was stolen by Quagmire for necrophiliac purposes.

-Diane then attempts to kill Lois by forcing her outside to a nearby cliff, only to be shot and killed, falling down the cliff.
-Lois thanks her unseen savior and leaves, unaware that Stewie, armed with a suppressed sniper rifle, had saved her, proclaiming that he's the only one who has the right to kill Lois.
+Diane then attempts to kill Lois by forcing her outside to a nearby cliff, only to be shot and killed.
+Lois thanks her unseen savior and leaves, unaware that Stewie, armed with a suppressed sniper rifle and somehow already knowing that Diane was the true killer, had saved her, proclaiming that he's the only one who has the right to kill Lois.